 It is cheaper.

-One PPA costs $110 ($220 if you are a large company).
-This amount is far less than the thousands to tens or tens of thousands of dollars it takes to conduct a patent search.
-It is also less than what patent lawyers require to prepare a complete patent application.
+While PTO fees constantly change, as of January 2023, a PPA costs around $130 for small entity and $64 for a micro-entity if you quality.
+This amount is far less than the thousands to tens or tens of thousands of dollars it takes to conduct a patent search and to prepare a complete non-provisional patent application.

 Benefits of Filing A Provisional Patent Application